aiven/devportal/docs/products/postgresql/howto/use-pg-repack-extension.rst

 To use the ``pg_repack`` extension:

-1. Connect to the database as ``avnadmin`` user, and run the following command:
+1. Connect to the database as ``avnadmin`` user, and run the following command to create the extension:
 ::
   CREATE EXTENSION pg_repack;

-2. Run the command-line tool that comes with the extension on your machine.
-The command to reorganize a single table looks like the following:
+2. Run the ``pg_repack`` command on the table.
+For example, the command to reorganize a single table is as follows:
 ::
   pg_repack -d connstr --no-superuser-check -t tablename